-Best Hardtop Convertibles in 2019
+Best Hardtop Convertibles for 2021

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.